-The three door-step sized tomes of Oedipus Egypticus is a triumph of printing, over five years in completion (Rome 1652 -56).
-In Oedipus Egypticus the Jesuit priest Athanasius Kircher sets out to explore the esoteric traditions of theosophical systems of Zoroaster, Orpheus, Pythagoras, Plato and the Chaldean and Hebrew Cabala.
+The three door-step sized tomes of Oedipus Aegyptiacus are a triumph of printing, being over five years in completion (Rome 1652 -56).
+In Oedipus Aegyptiacus the Jesuit priest Athanasius Kircher sets out to explore the esoteric traditions of theosophical systems of Zoroaster, Orpheus, Pythagoras, Plato and the Chaldean and Hebrew Cabala.
 A good example of such comparative study can be seen in an illustrated page from Oedipus Egypticus elsewhere on this blog, of the differing cultural interpretations of the Zodiac.

 Ars Magnesia 1631

 Ars Magna Lucis & Umbrae, cum fig. Rome 1646

 Oedipus Aegyptiacus 3 tomi cum fig Rome 1650-56